 Several times a year, CASA may receive large cash donations during the course of fundraising events or at other public gatherings.
-All donations received must be counted independently by two employees of CASA (typically the Development Director and the Executive Director).
-Each staff member will record the amount collected on a receipt and sign and date.
+All donations received must be counted independently by two qualified members of CASA (typically the Development Director and the Executive Director, but qualified members could be other paid staff, board directors, or highly trusted volunteers).
+At least one paid staff member must be present for counting/recording of funds.
+Each individual will record the amount collected on a receipt and sign and date.
 Once initial counts have been completed, the Executive Director and Board Treasurer will follow the same accounting, deposit, and record keeping practices as described in the Cash Receipts policy above.